What is nodular melanoma?

-If the local lymph nodes are enlarged due to metastatic melanoma, they should be completely removed.
+If the local lymph nodes are enlarged due to metastatic melanoma, they should be removed entirely.
 This requires a surgical procedure, usually under general anaesthetic.
 If they are not enlarged, they may be tested to see if there is any microscopic spread of melanoma.
 The test is known as a sentinel node biopsy.

 Lymph nodes containing metastatic melanoma often increase in size quickly.
 An involved node is usually non-tender and firm to hard in consistency.
 If this occurs between planned follow-up visits, let your doctor know promptly.

-If the melanoma is widespread, other forms of treatment may be necessary, but are not always successful in eradicating the cancer.
+If the melanoma is widespread, other forms of treatment may be necessary but are not always successful in eradicating cancer.
 Immunotherapy, biologics such as ipilimumab, and the BRAF inhibitors dabrafenib and vemurafenib are showing promise.

 What happens at follow-up of melanoma?

-The main purpose of follow-up is to detect recurrences early but it also offers an opportunity to diagnose a new primary melanoma at the first possible opportunity.
+The primary purpose of follow-up is to detect recurrences early, but it also offers an opportunity to diagnose a new primary melanoma at the first possible opportunity.
 A second invasive melanoma occurs in 5-10% patients; an unrelated melanoma in situ affects in more than 20% of melanoma patients.

 The Australian and New Zealand Guidelines for the Management of Melanoma (2008) make the following recommendations for follow-up for patients with invasive melanoma.